sinablk/sinablk.github.io/_posts/2019-02-17-model-selection.markdown

 But how to choose the most suitable $\lambda$?
 This is done by cross validation (CV), which choose a particular $\lambda$ value that gives the smallest test error rate on $K$ validation sets.
 Therefore, CV determines which one of the predictors is related to $Y$.

-Lasso tends to perform better when response is a function of only a small number of predictors, i.e. only a small subset of all $P$ predictors are related to $Y$.
+Lasso tends to perform better when response is a function of only a small number of predictors, i.e. only a small subset of all $p$ predictors are related to $Y$.
 Ridge regression performs better otherwise.
 In statistical parlance, we say lasso is better when the true model is *sparse* while ridge regression is better when the true model is *dense.*

 {% include socialsharing.html %}